North Clyde Line: Electrification

 In 1960 the remainder of the North Clyde suburban system (Airdrie, Springburn and Bridgeton Central to Milngavie, Balloch Pier and Helensburgh Central, including both routes between Partick and Dalmuir) underwent electrification.
 After a ceremony on Saturday 5 November 1960, a free public service of electric trains ran on Sunday, and the full normal advertised public service started on Monday 7 November 1960.
 A new junction between the former LNER and LMS lines was built at Dunglass, just west of Bowling, allowing North Clyde Line services to use the former LMS (Lanarkshire and Dunbartonshire) line through Dumbarton East, and the original LNER (Caledonian and Dunbartonshire Junction) line from Dunglass to Dumbarton Central was closed.
 The outer areas were electrified to the 25 kV AC 50 Hz standard, with the central area, the Springburn, Bridgeton, and Milngavie branches, and the Yoker line being at 6.25 kV AC due to restricted clearances in tunnels.
 As insulation technology improved these lines were eventually converted to 25 kV.

 In October 2010, the line between Bathgate and Airdrie opened complete with electrification at 25 kV for crew training and charter trains.
 The section between Bathgate and Haymarket (including the section that is common with the Glasgow to Edinburgh via Falkirk Line east of Newbridge Junction) was also electrified at 25 kV.
 This work was carried out as part of the Airdrie-Bathgate Rail Link.

 Argyle line

 The former Caledonian Railway lines in north-west Glasgow and Dunbartonshire (Lanarkshire and Dunbartonshire Railway and Glasgow Central Railway) closed to passengers and then freight.
 However, the section from Rutherglen through Glasgow Central (Low Level) was reopened as the Argyle Line in 1979.
 A new flying junction was built east of Partick to connect the Argyle Line with the North Clyde Line.
 The Bridgeton Central branch closed to passengers on 5 November 1979, having been replaced by the re-opened Bridgeton Cross station on the Argyle Line, though Bridgeton Central station was retained as a carriage cleaning facility.
 On 17 December 1979, Partickhill station was replaced by the new Partick (Interchange) slightly to the south, which provides a connection with the Subway.

+An short electrified link to the east of Blairhill in the Gartsherrie area of Coatbridge also connects the two lines together, but is only used as a diversionary path for Argyle Line services to run over the North Clyde whenever the route via Glasgow Central (Low Level) is closed - an example of this was in December 1994 when severe flooding closed the main spine of the Argyle Line for nine months, forcing Dalmuir-Lanark services to run via Glasgow Queen Street (Low Level).